findthefunction/goldendwarf/NLP_analysis/README.md

 ## Approach
 ### Data & Data Preprocessing
-- Tweets are scraped using the Tweepy Python library (connected to Twitter developer account).
-    -   Filtered for most recent tweets with > 1000 favourites minimum.
+Tweets are scraped using the Tweepy Python library and organized into a Pandas Dataframe.
+Data is filtered for most recent tweets with > 1000 favourites minimum to help ensure relevance and influence of the tweets at hand.
+Tweets are then tokenized using built-in nltk functions.
-- Tweets are organized into a Pandas Dataframe and cleaned using Regular Expression
-- Tokenized using built-in nltk functions.

-### Model
+### Model - Vader Sentiment Library
-- Vader Sentiment library is used for sentiment analysis yielding a score between -1 (negative) to 1 (positive).
-    -  See [test_files folder](https://github.com/findthefunction/goldendwarf/tree/main/NLP_analysis/test_files) for more info on the VADER library.
-- Vader SentimentIntensityAnalyzer is used to create polarity scores for each tweet
-    - Directed toward 'cleaned_text' column to maintain  the integrity of context, punctuation, etc. which is most beneficial for the vader library.
-    - Tokenized columns used for wordcloud production.
-    - Polarity scores are averaged to determine overall social sentiment score (between -1 and 1).
+The Vader library's SentimentIntensityAnalyzer is used to create sentiment scores for each tweet, combining the scores of each sentiment (pos, neg, neu) to form a single compound score ranging between -1 and 1 (See [test_files folder](https://github.com/findthefunction/goldendwarf/tree/main/NLP_analysis/test_files) for more info on the Vader Library).
+These polarity scores are then averaged to form an overall twitter cryptocurrency sentiment score.
+The SentimentIntensityAnalyzer is specifically directed at the 'clean_text' column - a partially cleaned column using only RegEx - in order to maintain the integrity of context, punctuation use, etc. which is beneficial to the vader library's analysis.
+Tokenized columns are only used for wordcloud production in this case.

 - Benefits
-    - Sentiment library specifically engineered for social media/microblog contexts
+    - The Vader Sentiment library is specifically engineered for social media/microblog contexts.
-    - Extensive array of built in heuristics to recognize many syntactical elements relevant in tweet-like contexts:
+    - The library holds an extensive array of built in heuristics to recognize many syntactical elements relevant in tweet-like contexts:
-        - word negations, intesnifiers, punctuation, word-shape, degree modifiers, initialisms and acronyms, etc
+        - word negations, intensifiers, punctuation, word-shape, degree modifiers, initialisms, acronyms, etc
         - strong tolerance for micro-blog-type slang and utf-8 encoded emoji recognition
 - Cons
-    - Can't always recognize typos and will rule such words as out-of-vocabulary words.
+    - The model can't always recognize typos and will analyze such words as out-of-vocabulary words.
-    - A pre-trained model - less malleable vs creating a custom model
-- Decison-making process
-    - See [test_files folder](https://github.com/findthefunction/goldendwarf/tree/main/NLP_analysis/test_files) for comparative analysis of sentiment models.
+    - Vader is a pre-trained model and therefore is less malleable that creating a custom machine learning model.
+Creating a custom model, however, would require a subjective classification of tweets that the model would need to be trained on, and therefore could be extremely suceptible to overfitting.
+Furthermore, it would lack many of the complexities several of the popular sentiment models already contain, which are used extensively to determine sentiment in contexts such as twitter.
+This is, however, still most definitely a look toward future analysis.

 ### Visualizations
 - A bar chart is outputted reflecting total number of tweets and average polarity scores for each sentiment category (ie positive, negative, neutral).